decretist/Dissertation/Chapter3/chapter3.markdown

 difficult a problem as Gratian's biography, it will be important to cling a bit more closely than Noonan did to classical historical methodology and terminology, as they have been codified from the late nineteenth century on."
-Winroth, “Where Gratian Slept”, 106.
+Winroth, “Where Gratian Slept,” August 2013, 106.

 [7] R.W.
 Southern takes an extreme position with respect to Gratian's teaching career, citing as late as 1995 Gratian's supposed association